 We’ve all made mistakes in our lifetime.
-And sometimes those mistakes can come back to haunt.
+And sometimes those mistakes can come back to haunt us.
 This is especially true when it comes to a criminal record.
 Just one moment of screwing up and you can damage your life for a very long time.
 A record can follow you wherever.
-And even if you have paid your debt to society and have not gotten in further trouble, it’s still there looming.
+And even if you have paid your debt to society and have not caused any further trouble, it’s still there looming.
 But there is no reason to let a criminal conviction remain on your record for the rest of your life.

 Avoiding the Consequences of a Criminal History

 A criminal record can have a serious long-term impact.
 Once you have been convicted of a crime, even if you served no jail time, your conviction is a matter of public record and can follow you everywhere you go.
 For example, with a criminal conviction on your record:

 - You are required to report it on job applications.